LORD-MicroStrain/mip_sdk/docs/serialization.md

 To (de)serialize a buffer, follow these steps:
 1. Create a microstrain::Serializer, passing in a pointer to your buffer and the size.
 A starting offset may also be specified for convenience.
-2. Call `serializer.insert` or `serializer.extract` with the values to be (de)serialized.
+2. Call microstrain::Serializer::insert or microstrain::Serializer.extract with the values to be (de)serialized.
 Multiple calls may be made to these functions if needed.
-When reading an array length from a buffer, it is recommended to use `Serializer::extract_count` to specify a maximum count.
+When reading an array length from a buffer, it is recommended to use microstrain::Serializer::extract_count to specify a maximum count.
 This helps avoid buffer overrun bugs and associated security vulnerabilities.
-3. Check if the data was written/read successfully (i.e. fit in the buffer) by calling `Serializer::isOk` or `Serializer::isFinished` (use the latter if the entire buffer should have been used).
+3. Check if the data was written/read successfully (i.e. fit in the buffer) by calling microstrain::Serializer::isOk or microstrain::Serializer::isFinished (use the latter if the entire buffer should have been used).
 4. Transmit the written buffer or use the deserialized parameters.

 Example: